kbparagua/js-crash-course/03_objects.md

 var myObject = {"key1": "value01", "key2": "value02"};
 ```

-Keys are automatically converted to strings, so you can just create keys like this:
+Keys are automatically converted to strings, so you ommit the quotes around the keys.

 ```js
 var myObject = {key1: "value01", key2: "value02"};